 =run_load).start() threading.Thread(target

-Note that in the async case, the XMLHttpRequest_send
+Note that in the asynchronous case, the

-method starts a thread and then immediately returns.
-That thread will
+method starts a thread and then

 To communicate the result back to JavaScript, we’ll call a